 NOACs in Patients with Atrial Fibrillation

-The efficacy and safety of NOACs in the prevention of ischaemic stroke in patients with AF have been demonstrated in the four pivotal phase III trials ARISTOTLE, ENGAGE AF-TIMI 48, RE-LY and ROCKET AF, and a large meta-analysis comparing NOACs with warfarin.29-33 NOACs were found to be either equally or more effective than warfarin in reducing the risk of stroke in patients with AF, and were associated with significant reductions in intracranial haemorrhage (ICH) and mortality, with similar rates of major bleeding.29-33 However, except for apixaban, NOACs were shown to increase the rate of gastrointestinal bleeding by approximately 25% compared with warfarin.33 The findings of the four phase III trials are further supported by various real-world studies,34-37 including a recent meta-analysis which also suggested a potential difference in stroke risk reduction between the different NOACs.36 In this meta-analysis, rivaroxaban and dabigatran, but not apixaban, were associated with a significantly lower risk of ischaemic stroke versus VKAs.36 The risk of major bleeding was similar for rivaroxaban and VKAs, and lower for dabigatran or apixaban compared with VKAs.36 However, many studies included in the analysis did not report the dose of NOAC used.36 Inappropriate dosing has been shown to impact the effectiveness of NOACs,38 and will be discussed later in more detail.
+The efficacy and safety of NOACs in the prevention of ischaemic stroke in patients with AF have been demonstrated in the four pivotal phase III trials ARISTOTLE, ENGAGE AF-TIMI 48, RE-LY and ROCKET AF, and a large meta-analysis comparing NOACs with warfarin.29-33 NOACs were found to be either equally or more effective than warfarin in reducing the risk of stroke in patients with AF, and were associated with significant reductions in intracranial haemorrhage (ICH) and mortality, with similar rates of major bleeding.29-33 However, except for apixaban, NOACs were shown to increase the rate of gastrointestinal bleeding by approximately 25% compared with warfarin.33 It should be noted that the baseline stroke and bleeding risk of patients in the trials differed substantially, with ROCKET-AF recruiting the highest proportion of patients with a CHADS2 score ≥3.
+The findings of the four phase III trials are further supported by various real-world studies,34-37 including a recent meta-analysis which also suggested a potential difference in stroke risk reduction between the different NOACs.36 In this meta-analysis, rivaroxaban and dabigatran, but not apixaban, were associated with a significantly lower risk of ischaemic stroke versus VKAs.36 The risk of major bleeding was similar for rivaroxaban and VKAs, and lower for dabigatran or apixaban compared with VKAs.36 However, many studies included in the analysis did not report the dose of NOAC used and, given that the analysis considers real-world data, the inevitable selection biases limit the ability to draw conclusions.36 Inappropriate dosing has been shown to impact the effectiveness of NOACs,38 and will be discussed later in more detail.

 Renal Function

-Renal function is an important aspect to consider when using anticoagulant therapy in patients with AF (Fig. 1), in particular when choosing the appropriate dose.16 Several factors, including AF itself, older age, hypertension and co-morbidities such as diabetes, can increase the risk of renal impairment.39 Impairment of renal function has not only been associated with an increased risk of thromboembolic events but also with an increased rate of bleeding,28,40 which can complicate anticoagulation in patients with AF.
-In addition, because all four NOACs are partially eliminated via the kidneys, dose reductions are necessary to avoid drug accumulation in patients with renal impairment.16 Therefore, guidelines recommend assessing renal function in patients with AF at treatment initiation and at least yearly thereafter to select the appropriate dose.15,16 If renal function worsens, renal function testing is required more frequently and dosages might need to be adjusted, in line with label recommendations.15,16,41
+Renal function is an important aspect to consider when using anticoagulant therapy in patients with AF (Fig. 1).16 Several factors, including AF itself, older age, hypertension and co-morbidities such as diabetes, can increase the risk of renal impairment.39 Impairment of renal function has not only been associated with an increased risk of thromboembolic events but also with an increased rate of bleeding.28,40 In addition, because all four NOACs are partially eliminated via the kidneys, dose reductions are necessary to avoid drug accumulation in patients with renal impairment.16 Therefore, guidelines recommend assessing renal function in patients with AF at treatment initiation and at least yearly thereafter to select the appropriate dose.15,16 If renal function worsens, renal function testing is required more frequently and dosages might need to be adjusted, in line with label recommendations.15,16,41

-Prespecified subgroup analyses of the phase III trials of NOACs in AF and a large meta-analysis of these trials demonstrated that the relative efficacy and safety of NOACs versus warfarin was maintained in patients with AF and mild-to-moderately impaired renal function.33,42-45
+Prespecified subgroup analyses of the phase III trials of NOACs in AF and a large meta-analysis of these trials demonstrated that the relative efficacy and safety of NOACs versus warfarin was maintained in patients with AF and mild-to-moderately impaired renal function (Table 1).33,42-45

 In the meta-analysis, NOACs versus warfarin reduced the risk of stroke or systemic embolism (SE) by 21% in patients with creatinine clearance (CrCl) <50 mL/min (hazard ratio [HR] 0.79,95% confidence interval [CI]: 0.65–0.96) and by 25% in patients with CrCl 50–80 mL/min (HR 0.75, 95% CI: 0.66–0.85).33 Major bleeding events were similar for NOACs and warfarin in patients with CrCl <50 mL/min (HR 0.74, 95% CI: 0.52–1.05) and those with CrCl 50–80 mL/min (HR 0.91, 95% CI: 0.76–1.08).33